 Climb the stairs from the grassy Esplanade, up to the striking Upper Terrace at the Yerba Buena Gardens.
 The plantings have been thoughtfully selected from San Francisco's eighteen sister cities.

-There are two restaurants on the Upper Terrace with patio dining and gorgeous city views.
-Samovar Tea Lounge has a wholesome and health-conscious menu, sourcing tea from far flung places like China, Japan and Hawaii.
-The B Restaurant and Bar is a sophisticated hotspot for brunch or happy hour.
+There are two restaurants on the Upper Terrace, with patio dining and gorgeous city views.
+Samovar Tea Lounge has a wholesome and health-conscious menu, sourcing tea from far flung places like China, Japan and Hawaii, and the B Restaurant and Bar is a sophisticated hotspot for brunch or happy hour.

 3. Visit the Martin Luther King Jr Memorial.

 Martin Luther King Jr Memorial, Yerba Buena Gardens

 Visit the Martin Luther King Jr Memorial along the Esplanade.
 Some of Martin Luther King Jr's poignant words are inscribed on the glass walls behind the waterfall, written in the foreign languages of San Francisco's sister cities.
 It's a truly peaceful area, and a wonderful respite on a hot day.

 4. Take kids to the Children's Creativity Museum & Carousel (221 Fourth Street).

 The Yerba Buena Gardens is a fabulous place for kids!
 Kids can ride the 1906 vintage carousel, then visit the fun Children's Creativity Museum next door.